 On December 3, Marvel released the trailer for Black Widow, which you can watch below.

-Fall 2020: The Falcon and the Winter Soldier (Disney+)
+August 2020: The Falcon and the Winter Soldier (Disney+)

-While the series does not yet have a film release date, the first Disney+ MCU series, The Falcon and the Winter Soldier, will pick up from the end of Avengers: Endgame as the Falcon (Anthony Mackie) and the Winter Soldier (Sebastian Stan) deal with the absence of Captain America.
+The first Disney+ MCU series, The Falcon and the Winter Soldier, will pick up from the end of Avengers: Endgame as the Falcon (Anthony Mackie) and the Winter Soldier (Sebastian Stan) deal with the absence of Captain America.